status-im/help.status.im/docs/en/your-profile-and-preferences/customize-community-and-channel-notifications.md

 ## Mute all community notifications

 You can turn off your notifications for specific communities for a designated period.
-When you mute notifications for a community, it starts appearing greyed out.
+When you mute all notifications for a community, a :desktop-mute: **Mute** icon appears next to the community name.

 === "Mobile"

     1. From the tab bar, tap :mobile-communities: **Communities**.
-    1. Long press the community you want to mute.
+    1. Tap the community you want to mute and, in the top navigation, tap :mobile-more-options: **More options**.
-    1. Tap :mobile-mute: **Mute**.
+    1. Tap :mobile-mute: **Mute community**.
     1. Choose for how long you'd like to mute your notifications.

 === "Desktop"